peterforberg/peterforberg.github.io/2cv.md

 Language: French, some Wolof
 Various Tools: MySQL, RegEx, Protégé, Adobe Creative Suite (Photoshop, Illustrator, Premiere)

-**Citations**
+**Talks and Presentations**
 Motley, Darnell N. and Peter Forberg.
 2019.
 "Developing a Game-Based Intervention to Facilitate Parent-Child Communication about Sexual Health." *Poster presented at The Society for the Scientific Study of Sexuality Spring Symposium,* Bloomington, IN.

+Forberg, Peter.
+2021. "'We Are the News Now': QAnon and the Replacement of Epistemic Authorities with Personalized Online Political Communities." *Paper presented at The Great Mediation: Perspectives on Politics and the New Media,* University of Chicago: Chicago, IL.

+Fogarty-Valenzuela, Benjamin and Peter Forberg.
+2021.
+"Virtual Ethnography: Ethnographic Methods for a Pandemic." *Presentation at Cinema Media Studies's Digital Media Workshop,* University of Chicago: Chicago, IL.

 **Teaching**
-Guest Lecturer for SOCI 20516 Digital Lives, Virtual Societies: Rethinking Qualitative Methodology
+Guest Lecturer for SOCI 20516 Digital Lives, Virtual Societies: Rethinking Qualitative Methodology.
+2021.